Rowing Machine Workout Tips

 Rowing machines are also good if you have injuries, because they exert minimal pressure on joints.
 The movement is very low-impact.
 The key is learning that proper rowing motion.

 CATCH is the position you start in.
 Sitting on the seat, bend your knees while keeping your back upright and tall, with your torso angled slightly forward.
 Your shoulders and arms are relaxed with your hands holding onto the "paddles" or rowing handle.
 The name came about because in an actual boat, the paddles are swept back and they're just slightly "catching" the water.

 There are three stages to the actual rowing motion.

 DRIVE is the first movement that begins with a strong leg push.
 Press down through the bottom of your feet and extend your knees.
 As you push back, you engage and brace your core.
 Once your knees are straight, you continue pulling the rowing handle toward your chest.

 FINISH with your core (torso) leaning slightly backward, hands holding the rowing handle at your chest and your legs fully extended.
-Ideally your hands will end up in the same position they would be if your were doing a bench press.
+Ideally, your hands will end up in the same position they would be if you were doing a bench press.

 RECOVER by relaxing your knees and your hands as you return to the starting position.

 Keep repeating the drive, finish and recover steps.
 Make sure you don't hyperextend your knees or elbows in the drive motion.
 In classes that use rowers, you'll often hear LEGS!
 CORE!
 ARMS! to remind students what they should be concentrating on in their movements.